 We have been on a multi-year journey to implement the recommendations set out by the Task Force on Climate-related Financial Disclosures, improving how we communicate climate-related financial information.

 Our CDP Climate Change response contains substantial information and analysis of our response to climate change, including risks and opportunities, and their potential financial impacts.
-Some of the ESG data used to develop our climate scenario analysis can be found in DS Smith ESG Databook 2022 and our TCFD infographic summarises our climate-related risks and opportunities.
+For industry-specific metrics, see our SASB (Containers & Packaging) table and the DS Smith ESG Databook 2023.

 Against a backdrop of inflationary pressure, rising interest rates and volatility, the recent energy crisis has demonstrated that our dependency on the global energy system has significant implications for how climate risk should be managed and how the transition to Net Zero should be planned.

 In the context of rapidly changing global energy markets, we remain steadfast in our belief that the circular economy is part of the solution to climate change, whilst recognising the imperative to transition to an affordable and clean energy system.

 Our circular business model keeps materials recirculating through recycling services which support the manufacture of recyclable packaging.
 Whilst this alleviates pressure on natural systems, such as forests, and prevents waste from entering landfills and oceans, it is energy intensive, generating greenhouse gas (GHG) emissions that contribute to climate change.